sardariuss/godwin/README.md

 - categorization closes after a while, categorization aggregate is saved, users' convictions get updated

 ### TO DO
-- remove all Trie, use Map instead
+- update the 2D map with https://github.com/ZhenyaUsenko/motoko-hash-map/issues/3
-- remove the TempStatus and createQuestions; find another way to create scenarios
+- remove the Admin module and game createQuestions; find another way to create scenarios
-- remove trieToArray function from canister: create a new type PublicQuestion with Status instead of QuestionStatus, and aggregates as array in both histories
+- remove trieToArray function from canister, have a public type with an array for the votes and user convictions (make a new Convictions module)
-- remove access to complete question type in the main canister, and add missing getters (e.g. for interest)
-- create a scenario through ic-repl to be able to easily test the front-end
-- implement the token (requires to find rules first)
-- add the main canister, be able to create sub-godwins
-- investigate the elastic search
-- find out a new way to select the questions? what if no question to select, update last_selection_date ?
+- find out a new way to select the questions? what if no question to select, still update last_selection_date ?
-- find out how to randomly select users for categorization
 - add tests (e.g. for convictions decay)

+### NICE TO HAVE
+- remove all usage of Trie, use Map instead

 ### FOR LATER
+- add the main canister, be able to create sub-godwins
+- implement the token (requires to find rules first)
-- being able to tag questions as duplicate
+- investigate the elastic search to be able to tag questions as duplicate

+### IN THE FUTURE
  - add optional comment on voting on opinion and categorization, being able to upvote comments that

-### IN THE FUTURE
  - be able to follow users
  - add political parties (as an average of profiles of its members.)
  - add ranking (or title) based on participation